What Is a #10 Can? Everything You Need to Know about using #10 Cans

 How Big Is a #10 Can?

-The name ten pound can does not actually refer to the weight of the can contents: the weight varies depending on what you store inside the can.
+The name ten pound can does not refer to the weight of the can contents: the weight varies depending on what you store inside the can.

-Rather, #10 refers to a standard size which measures approximately 6 3⁄16 x 7 inches and has a volume of 104-117 fluid ounces (approx. 3 to 3.5 liters).
+Rather, #10 refers to a standard size that measures approximately 6 3⁄16 x 7 inches and has a volume of 104-117 fluid ounces (approx. 3 to 3.5 liters).
 The can itself weighs approximately 9oz.

 There are many other standard sizes for cans.
-For example, most commercial soup comes in #2 cans which hold 16 fl. oz.
+For example, most commercial soup comes in #2 cans, which hold 16 fl. oz.

 Common Can Sizes Compared